|1946 South Bend Blue Sox||Utility Infield/Outfield||Unknown|

 |1953 Kalamazoo Lassies||Catcher, Outfield||19|

-Jenny was an outstanding rookie in 1946.
-She started her career as a utility infielder but then switched to catching.
+Jenny was an outstanding rookie defensively for the South Bend Blue Sox in 1946 as a utility infielder/outfielder.
+She started her career primarily as a utility infielder but then switched to catching.
 In the off-season Jenny attended Michigan State where she studied to become a physicial education teacher.
 She was also into photography as a hobby.

 In fact, Romatowski is actually in the movie, which begins and ends with an actual reunion of former All-American Girls Professional Baseball League (AAGPBL) players at the Baseball Hall of Fame, Cooperstown, NY.
 A special exhibit of "Women in Baseball" was unveiled and the entire league were recognized as special members of the Hall of Fame.
 "I appeared briefly in the scene inside the Hall of Fame at the exhibit," she said to an interviewer, "but you only get a glimpse of me.
 However, it was great getting together with all my former teammates."